Arawak language: Etymology

 Alternative names of the same language include Arawák, Arahuaco, Aruak, Arowak, Arawac, Araguaco, Aruaqui, Arwuak, Arrowukas, Arahuacos, Locono, and Luccumi.

 Geographic distribution

 Lokono is an Arawakan language most commonly found to be spoken in eastern Venezuela, Guyana, Suriname and French Guiana.
-It was also formerly spoken on Caribbean islands such as Barbados and other neighboring countries.
 There are approximately 2,500 native speakers today.
 The following are regions where Arawak has been found spoken by native speakers.